anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 **_Work in progress!_**

 * Year A: complete
-* Year B: complete up to Proper 25
+* Year B: complete up to Proper 25 and Bible Sunday
 * Year C: complete from Palm Sunday onwards
 * Festivals: complete
 * Appendix: Gospels: complete for Matthew, Mark 1-10, Luke and John